André d'Albaigne

 Francisque and André d’Albaigne were 16th-century Italian merchants from the city of Lucca.
 Their name was Dalbagnio, according to a notary act of 1567 involving their brother Pellegrino (resident at La Rochelle, France since his marriage to the daughter of Mayor Vincent Nicolas).

 d'Albaigne proposal to colonize Terra Australis

 Francisque d’Albaigne

 From Lisbon (where he was an agent of the Bonvisi merchant house), Francisque d’Albaigne went to Paris to propose the occupation of a “certain very rich new land of very great extent not yet discovered by the kings of Spain and Portugal”.
-He had lured cosmographer Bartholomeu Velho from the service of the Portuguese to “demonstrate” to King Charles IX the location of this unknown country.
+He had lured cosmographer Bartolomeu Velho from the service of the Portuguese to “demonstrate” to King Charles IX the location of this unknown country.
 However, Velho died at Nantes on 28 February 1568 and Francisque soon after.